Staying at the Park hyatt Tokyo | Is it worth it?

 When most people think of hotels in Tokyo, they think of the film Lost in Translation.
 The movie was filmed at The Park Hyatt Tokyo and this film’s reputation is typically what lures people to this hotel.

 This hotel is so impressive on its own that the movie Lost in Translation doesn’t even cross my mind when I stay there.
 I’m simply in awe with its design and detail.
-It’s the epitome of 5 star Japanese hospitality which is unlike anywhere else in the world.
+It’s the epitome of 5-star Japanese hospitality which is unlike anywhere else in the world.

-The most impressive part of a true Japanese five-star ryokan is the fact that every single detail of the space is well thought-out.
+The most impressive part of a true Japanese five-star ryokan is the fact that every single detail of the space is well thought out.
 The design is crafted with perfect thoughtful intent.
-The space reflects a sensibility that is pleasing to all of your senses.
+The space reflects a sensibility that is pleasing to all your senses.
 No detail or light is misplaced or unintended.

-The Club On the Park Spa
+The Club on the Park spa

 Like most luxury hotels and ryokans in Japan, the spa is the best part of the stay.
 The Park Hyatt Pool is pretty nice, but the spa is top-notch.
 Just like every other athletic or spa club you go to, The Club On the Park costs a small fee of around 4,000 yen to use the facilities.
 Of course, this fee is included in any spa service you book.

 I personally really liked these facilities a lot and I found them far nicer than the spa at The Ritz Carlton in Roppongi, or nearly every other club I’ve been to.
 The interior was lavish with this ornate green marble which really took on a life of its own.

 The spa consists of a Hammam-styled tub in an octagonal room, lined with tiled mosaics.
 It also has three saunas of different temperatures as well as a cold water bath.